Miami Indians (baseball): History

-Ballpark
+The ballpark

 The Miami Indians played 1921 home minor league games at League Park.
 League Park was located on North Main Street, within walking distance of the intersection of Main and Central in the middle of downtown.
 Based on later maps, the precise location of this ball park appears to have been the northeast corner of Main Street and Third Avenue NE.
 No remnants of the former ballpark currently exist.